 Sitting in our tiny third floor flat in London that is 100% not designed to be in full time we were grateful when the first lock down restrictions started to ease (and very unhappy when they returned).
 With no backyard or outdoor space for almost five months we were itching to be outside, full time.

 Thankfully the beautiful 2020 summer turned up as restrictions were easing and we started to look for ideal staycations on our own soil.
 With Europe being just a stone’s throw away we have often overlooked the beauty that England has to offer and neglected the opportunity to travel to some of England’s most talked about destinations.
 Ensuring we spend the majority of our time outdoors we realized that we had never officially been on a camping holiday together.

-We hired a car for 4 days, packed some camping gear and off we went.
+We hired a car for 4 days, packed our two-man tent and our camping gear and off we went.

 What to pack

 Do not let not having a car put you off camping.
 We comfortably carried all of the below to a car rental, so it is doable.
 We chose a non-electric pitch and the below is what we packed.
 You may wish to include a few other electrical items if you choose an electric pitch.